JosephOmalley/CMS-Project-Contributions/README.md

   ___
   ## Wrap up on what I learned

-  This project was so much and a real challenge.
-These are skill I engaged.
+  This project was a real challenge, and a big stepping stone to me becoming the developer I am today.

   Solidify my understanding of git verbs like commit